• Skip to primary navigation

 Niagara Falls

 Is seeing Niagara Falls on your bucket list?
 If it isn’t, it should be!
 These thundering waterfalls are absolutely majestic.
 Straddling the Canada-US border, Niagara Falls is less than two hours by car from Toronto, and you can even take an organized day trip from the city.
-A typical excursion to Niagara Falls includes cruising on the Hornblower (pictured above), eating a buffet lunch, visiting the Whirlpool Rapids observation deck and the Floral Clock, and wine tasting at a Niagara-on-the-Lake winery.
-Want to extend your time to an overnight trip?
-Visit TripAdvisor to search for Niagara Falls hotels.
+A typical excursion to Niagara Falls includes cruising on the Hornblower (pictured above), visiting the Whirlpool Rapids observation deck, and seeing the Floral Clock.
+Some bus tours from Toronto also include a stopover or wine tasting in Niagara-on-the-Lake.

 Canada’s Wonderland

-Thrill seekers, did you know Canada’s premier amusement park is less than a hour’s drive from Toronto?
-At Canada’s Wonderland, you can ride 17 roller coasters, including Canada’s tallest and fastest.
+Thrill-seekers, did you know Canada’s premier amusement park is less than an hour’s drive from Toronto?
+You can ride 17 roller coasters at Canada’s Wonderland, including Canada’s tallest and fastest!
 On the Yukon Striker, you’ll hang for three seconds over a 90-degree drop before diving 245 feet into an underground tunnel at speeds reaching 80 mph (130 km/h).
+It’s the longest, tallest, and fastest dive coaster in the world!
 Little ones will find thrills too at two family-friendly zones, KidZville and Planet Snoopy.
-And when you need to cool down, head over to the 20-acre waterpark Splash Works.
-Plan to stay near Canada’s Wonderland?
-Search TripAdvisor to find the best deals for your travel dates!
+And when you need to cool down, head over to the 20-acre waterpark Splash Works Waterpark.

 Headwaters